RaspAP/raspap-docs/docs/time.md

 ![ntp-advanced](https://github.com/RaspAP/raspap-webgui/assets/229399/2f4a23ea-9a32-4aad-919e-692c440d98d8){: style="width:540px"}

-To enable `ntp.config` editing mode, simply slide the **Edit mode** toggle.
+To enable `ntp.config` editing, simply slide the **Edit mode** toggle.
 You may then make your edits to the configuration directly.
 When you are finished editing, choose **Save settings**.
 The `ntpd.service` will restart automatically.

 !!! warning "Caution"
     Editing the `ntp.config` file may lead to unpredictable results and/or cause the NTP service to enter a failed state.
 For this reason, it's recommended to preserve a backup of your original NTP configuration.